puppeteer/puppeteer/docs/api.md

 The `page.navigate` will throw an error if:
 - there's an SSL error (e.g. in case of self-signed certificates).
 - target URL is invalid.
-- the `maxTime` is exceeded during navigation.
+- the `timeout` is exceeded during navigation.

 #### page.pdf(options)
 - `options` <[Object]> Options object which might have the following properties: